-Chocolate Nonpareils.
 Delicious chocolate buttons with nonpareil candy coated bottoms!
-Easy to make and perfect to use for a gift!
+These Chocolate Nonpareils are easy to make and perfect to use for a gift!

 Gas Station Treats

 I grew up near a gas station called Mr. Pete’s.
 As a child, I thought that gas station was one of the greatest places on earth.
-They had movies for rent, Cheerwine, and giant of containers of self-serve candy.
+They had movies for rent, Cheerwine (for those of you have not had the privilege of drinking Cheerwine, it’s a cherry soda) , and giant of containers of self-serve candy.

 My dad would often take me to Mr. Pete’s and let me pick out candy.
-My favorite treats were Hershey kiss shaped candies with nonpareil bottoms.
-Just talking about it, I can taste them!
-After my family moved away from the area, I don’t think I had them again.
+My favorite treats were vanilla flavored, Hershey Kiss shaped candies with nonpareil bottoms.
+Just thinking about it, I can taste them!

 Homemade Chocolate Nonpareils